Countries evaluate evacuation of citizens in virus epicenter

 — UNITED STATES: The U.S. Consulate in Wuhan plans a charter flight to Southern California to for its personnel and some other Americans.
 The State Department said the flight will leave Wednesday morning for Ontario, California.
 The plane will refuel in Anchorage, Alaska, where the passengers will be rescreened, according to the Alaska Department of Health and Social Services.

-— SRI LANKA: The embassy in Beijing has applied for a Sri Lankan Airlines plan to be allowed to land at the Wuhan airport to airlift home 32 Sri Lankan students and their family members.
-The foreign ministry also said it was working to bring back all other Sri Lankan students throughout China.
-About 860 Sri Lankan students are in China.
+— SRI LANKA: The embassy in Beijing has applied for a Sri Lankan Airlines plane to be allowed to land at the Wuhan airport to airlift home 32 Sri Lankan students and their family members.
+The foreign ministry also said it was working to bring back all other Sri Lankan students throughout China, who number about 860.

+— SOUTH KOREA: Deputy Prime Minister and Economic Minister Hong Nam-ki said the government is making full preparations to send a chartered plane to bring South Koreans in Wuhan home as soon as a formal government decision to dispatch that aircraft is made.
+Hong also said the government has raised its infectious disease alert level and is taking preventive measures such as inspecting all people coming from Wuhan and strengthening quarantine .

 — GERMANY: Foreign Minister Heiko Maas said that his country is considering evacuating its citizens from Wuhan, with a government crisis response committee meeting soon with medical experts to evaluate the situation.
 He said the number of German citizens in Wuhan is in the double digits.
 The foreign ministry currently advises Germans to refrain from or postpone “non-essential travel” to China.